codeclimate/codeclimate-rubocop/config/contents/layout/begin_end_alignment.md

-This cop checks whether the end keyword of `begin` is aligned properly.
+Checks whether the end keyword of `begin` is aligned properly.

 Two modes are supported through the `EnforcedStyleAlignWith` configuration parameter.
 If it's set to `start_of_line` (which is the default), the